-Ross may deny a requested accommodation that fundamentally alters the nature of the program or presents an undue burden for Ross.
-However, even when a requested accommodation would result in a fundamental alteration or undue burden, Ross will nevertheless still provide an alternative accommodation, if one exists, to ensure that the student still receives the benefits of the program to the maximum extent possible.
+The School may deny a requested accommodation that fundamentally alters the nature of the program or presents an undue burden for the School.
+However, even when a requested accommodation would result in a fundamental alteration or undue burden, the School will nevertheless still provide an alternative accommodation, if one exists, to ensure that the student still receives the benefits of the program to the maximum extent possible.